-Paul E. Jacobs, Ph.D.
-Dr. Jacobs has served as a member of our board of directors since April 2016.
-Since April 2018, Dr. Jacobs has served as Chairman and Chief Executive Officer of XCOM Labs, Inc., a wireless technology company.
+EXPERIENCE: Dr. Jacobs has served as a member of our board of directors since April 2016.
+Since April 2018, Dr. Jacobs has served as Chairman and Chief Executive Officer of XCOM Labs, Inc., a wireless technology company, and since January 2021, Dr. Jacobs has served as CEO and as a member of the board of directors of Jaws Juggernaut Acquisition Corporation, a special purpose acquisition company.
 From March 2014 to March 2018, Dr. Jacobs served as Executive Chairman for Qualcomm Incorporated, a semiconductor and telecommunications equipment company, or Qualcomm.
 From March 2009 to March 2018, Dr. Jacobs served as Chairman of the board of directors for Qualcomm.
 From July 2005 to March 2014, Dr. Jacobs served as Chief Executive Officer for Qualcomm.
 Dr. Jacobs also currently serves as a member of the board of directors for a number of private companies.
 Dr. Jacobs holds a Ph.D. in Electrical Engineering and Computer Science, an M.S. in Electrical Engineering, and a B.S. in Electrical Engineering and Computer Science from the University of California, Berkeley.
 Dr. Jacobs was selected to serve on our board of directors because of his extensive business, operations, and management experience.